 All told, a new hire will likely cost you somewhere between 1.25 and 1.4 times the cost of their base salary.
-To get a basic idea of how much your next hire will cost, you can use an employee cost calculator or build your own customized formula to determine the cost of hiring a new employee using the categories below.
+To get a basic idea of how much your next hire will cost, you can use an employee cost calculator or build a customized formula to determine the cost of hiring a new employee.

 What Costs Do You Need to Calculate?

 How much does an employee cost and how do you answer that question?
-To determine whether the additional revenue you expect to gain with a new hire will more than offset your investment you’ll need to pin down and factor in the following categories of costs:
+To determine whether the additional revenue you expect to gain with a new hire will offset your investment you’ll need to pin down and factor in the following cost categories:

 - Hiring costs.
 This includes your internal labor costs for candidate recruiting and vetting, advertising for the role, background checks, and more.